 The general travel advice for Bulgaria is to remain vigilant.
 Bulgaria has a rather low terror threat but crime rates are rather high in certain parts, including tourist hotspots; the main one being Sunny Beach.
 There has been an increase in burglaries from hotel rooms in this area and assaults during the night where the majority of the roads are dimly lit.

 Bulgaria has some issues with organised crime, muggings often occur in the countries brothels.
 Young male tourists in particular have recently reported being lured into a sense of false comfort by prostitutes and then being attacked by teams of males, having their valuables stolen from them.
-Prostitution is not illegal in Bulgaria, but it is best to avoid these services nevertheless.
+Prostitution is not illegal in Bulgaria and the travel advice to avoid these services nevertheless.

 Groups of children are often pickpocket gangs, who often operate in the cities of Sofia and Varna.
 Criminals such as bag slashers, may cut tourists purse straps on public transport to steal their valuables.
 Petty crime like this, is quite common in Bulgaria and tourists are often prime targets.